McChoc/BlocInterpreter/README.md

 #### string

-A `string` is used to represent text.
+A string is used to represent text.
 You can create one by putting a chain of characters between single `'` or double quotes `"`.
 Whether you use single or double quotes does no change anything at runtime, but using one allows you to create a string containing the other one.
-The string literal has to be on a single line.
+A string literal has to be on a single line.

 ```python
 'this is a string';